mikevalstar/mcp-cookbook/.cookbook/docs-1.md

 ## Additoinal Notes

-- each file should only have 1 funciton in it for berevity
+- each file should only have 1 function in it for brevity